Resolving the induction problem: Can we state with complete confidence via induction that the sun rises forever?: Bayesian Solutions to the Sunrise Problem

+By using the sunrise problem, Laplace (1814) demonstrated how to update degrees of belief (epistemic probability) on a hypothesis based on the data.
+Let $\theta $ be the long-run frequency of sunrises, i.e., the sun rises on 100$\times \theta $\% of days.
+Under the Bernoulli model, the hypothesis $G$ that the sun rises forever is equivalent to hypothesis $\theta =1.$ Based on the finite observations ($E$) until the present day, can we attain $ P(G|E)=1? $

-Prior to the knowledge of any sunrise, suppose that one is completely ignorant of the value of $\theta $.
-Laplace (1814) represented this prior ignorance by means of a uniform prior $\pi _{0}(\theta )=1$ on $\theta \in \lbrack 0,1].$ This uniform prior was first proposed by Bayes (1763).
-Given the value of $ \theta $ and no other information relevant to the question of whether the sun will rise tomorrow, the probability of the particular proposition $E$\ that the sun will rise tomorrow is $\theta $.
+Prior to the knowledge of any sunrise, let us suppose that one is completely ignorant of the value of $\theta $.
+Laplace (1814) represented this prior ignorance due to the principle of insufficient reason by means of a uniform prior $P_{0}(\theta )=1$ on $\theta \in (0,1).$ This uniform prior was also proposed by Bayes (1763).
+Here, the probability of there being a sunrise tomorrow is $\theta $.
 However, we do not know the true value of $\theta $.
-Thus, let $T_{n}$ be the number of sunrises in $n$ days.
-We are provided with the observed data that the sun has risen every day on record ($ T_{n}=n)$.
-Laplace, based on a young-earth creationist reading of the Bible, inferred the number of days by considering that the universe was created approximately 6000 years ago.
-The Bayes--Laplace rule defines the posterior, logical probability given data,
+Let $T_{n}$ be the number of sunrises in the last $n$ days.
+We are provided with the observed data that the sun has risen every day on record ($T_{n}=n)$ .
+Laplace, based on a young-earth creationist reading of the Bible, inferred the number of days according to the belief that the universe was created approximately 6000 years ago.
+The Bayes--Laplace rule gives the posterior density,

-which is a proper probability for $\theta ;$ consequently, the probability statements for $\theta $ can be established from this posterior.
-As described in the supplementary materials, given $n=6000\times 365=2,190,000$ days of consecutive sunrises, the logical probability of $E$ is
+Consequently, the probability statements for $\theta $ can be established from this posterior.
+In the Appendix, given $n=6000\times 365=2,190,000$ days of consecutive sunrises, we have

-The probability of this particular proposition, that is, the sun rising the next day, is eventually one as the number of observations increases.
-However, this aspect is not sufficient to confirm the general proposition $G$\ that the sun rises forever.
-Broad (1918) showed that $P(G|T_{n}=n)=0$ for all $n$; there is no justification whatsoever for attaching even a moderate probability to a general proposition if the possible instances of the rule are many times more numerous than the instances already investigated (See Senn (2003) for a more thorough discussion).
-Thus, the Bayes--Laplace rule cannot overcome the degree of skepticism raised by Hume (1748).
-Popper (1959, p 383) concluded that the presence of observations cannot alter the zero logical probability.
-In Carnap's inductive logic (1950), the degree of confirmation of every universal law is always zero.
-Therefore, the universal law cannot be accepted, but is not rejected until conflicting evidence appears.
+The probability of this particular event, that is, the sun rising the next day, eventually becomes one as the number of observations increases.
+However, this aspect is not sufficient to accept the hypothesis $G$ that the sun rises forever.
+As shown in the Appendix, Broad (1918) showed that for any $t=0,1,\cdots ,n$ and $n=1,2,\cdots ,$